geo-martino/aiorequestful/docs/contributing.rst

 ============
 Contributing
 ============
-To contribute to AIORequestful, follow these steps:
+To contribute to aiorequestful, follow these steps:

 Setup your development environment